 - Winter squash (acorn, butternut squash, spaghetti)/Courge d’hiver (gland, butternut, spaghetti)

 So, there you have it, a full list of fruits and vegetables.
-Whether you grow your own produce that are in season, you will be harvesting quality fresh produce from your own yard.
+Whenever you grow your own produce (check the season list), and you will be harvesting quality fresh produce from your own yard for a later stage.

 January is an ideal time to plan and prep the garden to start growing your own fruits and vegetables.